SelvaBalasubramanian/8085-Microprocessor/README.md

 Developed using java and java swing for GUI.

-NOTE : have to set location of opcode.txt inside the function "out_mem_set()" and line no is 1768.
+NOTE : have to set location of opcode.txt inside the function "out_mem_set()"!!!